Custom keys

 }

-Here, you can see that, instead of using the value property, we set the callback property.
-These two properties are mutually exclusive; your configuration will not validate if you do both.
+Instead of using the value property, we set the callback property.
+These two properties are mutually exclusive.
+Your configuration will not validate if you do both.

 The contexts parameter is a colon-separated list of any contexts, which, if using Chalk with docker, will be the available docker contexts.
 This is a string, and your callback must accept one and only one string.
 The return value in this case is also a string because we defined our keyspec to take a string.
 All of these types are automatically validated when you try to load your configuration.
 They do not need to be specified, but you may do so if you like: